nonprofit marketing plan template

 Use “African clay mask” as the anchor text to link to your African Clay Mask product page.

-Or, if you mention the importance of exfoliation but don’t want to dive too deep into the science behind it, you can link to an external article with a high search ranking.
+Or, if you mention the importance of exfoliation but don’t want to go too deep into the science behind it, you can link to a high-search-ranking external article.

 Optimizing Headings for Your Keyword